 Austin, Jennifer (editor).
 (2019).
 Special issue on Bilingual Morphology.
 Linguistic Approaches to Bilingualism 2(1).

 Syrett, Kristen, Austin, Jennifer, & Sánchez, Liliana.
-(Accepted).
+(2020).
 Establishing upper bounds in English monolingual and Heritage Spanish-English bilingual language development.
 Language Acquisition: A Journal of Developmental Linguistics.

 Austin, Jennifer.
 (2019).
 Representation and processing in bilingual morphology.
 Editorial.
 Linguistic Approaches to Bilingualism 2(1): 1-5.

 Syrett, Kristen, Lingwall, Anne, Perez-Cortes, Silvia, Austin, Jennifer, Sánchez, Liliana, Baker, Hannah, Germak, Christina, and Arias-Amaya, Anthony.
 (2017).
 Differences between Spanish monolingual and Spanish-English bilingual children in their calculation of entailment-based scalar implicatures.
 Glossa Special Issue: Acquisition of Quantification 2(1):31, 1-19.